raiahyxs/Data-Analytics/README.md

 - **Build predictive insights** – leverage machine learning models or statistical techniques to forecast outcomes.
 - **Communicate findings** – present results in a clear, interactive, and reproducible format with Jupyter.

-This project demonstrates how Python’s powerful data libraries (such as **pandas, NumPy, matplotlib, seaborn, and scikit-learn**) can be combined to turn raw data into actionable knowledge.
+This project demonstrates how Python’s powerful data libraries (such as **pandas, NumPy, matplotlib, seaborn, folium, and scikit-learn**) can be combined to turn raw data into actionable knowledge.

 ---